-As part of the assessment, you and your team members also had an opportunity to identify specific accountability-related areas that may have improved since the last assessment-or areas where it would be possible and desirable to hold one another more accountable.
+As part of the assessment, you and your team members also had an opportunity to identify specific accountabilityrelated areas that may have improved since the last assessment-or areas where it would be possible and desirable to hold one another more accountable.
 The number of people (out of 6) who selected each improvement appears in the corresponding box below.
 Note: You had the option to select all that apply.

-1 t assessment ne another to NAZA ARII AAAA II AA More often The same Less often We still need to work on this Be more direct 0 6 0 5 Call one another on unproductive behaviors 1 5 0 2 Give one another feedback 4 2 0 0 Address missed deadlines immediately 0 5 1 4 Follow through on personal commitments 4 2 0 0
+Since the las We still need to

+More often The same Less often work on this

+Be more direct 0 6 0 5

+Call one another on unproductive behaviors 1 5 0 2

+Give one another feedback 4 2 0 0

+Address missed deadlines immediately 0 5 1 4

+Follow through on personal commitments 4 2 0 0